TOmorrowarc1/ClassSelectionSystem/README.md

 ### API Protocol
 We design the Web communication in a hidden-backend way, which means that the frontend only is able to know the single URL and a protocol regulating json in HTTP for communication, instead of using URL suffix for routing.
-1. All kinds of request are consists of three main parts, sealing in a HTTP request and with a POST method:
+1. All kinds of request are consists of three main parts, sealing in a json message in HTTP request of POST method:
+   {
+      "token": "string, unique for each user for point 1", "action": "string, one of the 14 actions below", "parameters": as follows ...
+      "meta": blank, reserved for future use
+   }
    1. Identity information: all requests except LogIn should carry a unique authentation token as ID.
    2. Commands: the kind of request and corresponding parameters:
       1. Register: